jremsza/ds-portfolio/content/projects/portfolio-project-1/index.md

 ---
 title: Stats with R - Part 1
 seo_title: Portfolio Project 1
-summary: The assignment data are derived from an observational study of abalones.
-The intent of the investigators was to predict the age of abalone from physical measurements thus avoiding the necessity of counting growth rings for aging.
-Ideally, a growth ring is produced each year of age.
-Currently, age is determined by drilling the shell and counting the number of shell rings using a microscope.
-This is a difficult and time consuming process.
-Ring clarity can be an issue.
-At the completion of the breeding season sexing abalone can be difficult.
-Similar difficulties are experienced when trying to determine the sex of immature abalone.
-Exploratory data analysis was done to gain insights on alternative age identifiers before abolone harvesting.
-description: This project was an assignment performed in my statistics with R course.
+summary: This project was an assignment performed in my statistics with R course.
 Exploratory data analysis was done to gain insights on abalone harvesting.
+description: Portfolio Project 1 is my first portfolio project.
 slug: portfolio-project-1
 author: Jake Remsza